 With Color Variables, you can set colors and gradients that synchronize across your document.
 When you make changes to a Color Variable, those changes appear across all of the layers that use it.
-You can create Color Variables that are local to a specific document or share them in a Library to use in other designs.
+You can create Color Variables that are local to a specific document or share them in a Library to use across different documents.

 - They synchronize across your document.
 When you change a Color Variable it will update any layer that uses it.